tidymodels/tidymodels.org-legacy/content/start/tuning/index.markdown

 <img src="figs/rpart-plot-1.svg" width="768" />

 Perhaps we would also like to understand what variables are important in this final model.
-We can use the [vip](https://koalaverse.github.io/vip/) package to estimate variable importance.
+We can use the [vip](https://koalaverse.github.io/vip/) package to estimate variable importance [based on the model's structure](https://koalaverse.github.io/vip/reference/vi_model.html#details).

 ```r